yiisoft/view/docs/use-in-web-environment.md

 ## Creating view templates

-In the example below, the view is a simple PHP script that outputs information about posts in a loop.
-Note that for illustrative purpose, we have greatly simplified the code in the view template.
+In an example below, a view is a simple PHP script that outputs information about posts in a loop.
+Note that for example purpose, we have greatly simplified the template code.
 In practice, you may want to add more content to it, such as `<head>` tags, main menu, etc.

 ```php
 <?php